 - You can Automatically mute any track or the Master track when a specified dB limit is reached, or specify No automatic muting.
 You can also Reset (clear auto mutes) on playback. - Enabling Do not process muted tracks and/or Reduce CPU use of silent tracks during playback could lessen the load on your CPU. - You can specify that Pre-fader sends to either another track or direct to any hardware outputs will function regardless of whether or not the track has been muted. - Solos defaults to in-place solo.
-If enabled, a soloed track will be heard along with the audio output of any other tracks with receives from that track.
-Disabling this ensures that you will he that track.
-Disabling this ensures that you will hear only the soloed track.
+Ensures a soloed track will be heard along with the audio of any sends to that track.
+Disable to hear only the soloed track.
+In either event, helding Album the soloed track.
 In either event, holding Alt while clicking solo will reverse your default option.

-- Solo in front plays other tracks in background when one or more tracks are soloed.
+Solo in front plays other tracks in background when one or more tracks are soloed.
 This may help you to place more in context the track that is being auditioned.
-The feature itself is enabled/disabled from the Options menu: in your preferences you can set your preferred dB level for the background material. - You can ensure the Master/parent send is unsoloed when a soloed in place track sends to another soloed track.
+The feature itself is enabled/disabled from the Options menu: in your preferences you can set your preferred dB level for the background material.

+You can ensure the Master/parent send is unsoloed when a soloed in place track sends to another soloed track.